LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	| ?- tests::run(test_foo).
 	...

-You can also compiling the code and the tests to be tested in debug mode but compile the tests without using the `hook/1` compiler option.
+You can also compile the code and the tests in debug mode but without using the `hook/1` compiler option for the tests compilation.
 Assuming that the `context_switching_calls` flag is set to `allow`, you can then use the `<</2` debugging control construct to debug the tests.
 For example, assuming that the identifier of test to be debugged is `test_foo` and that you used the `test/1` dialect:

 	| ?- logtalk_load(debugger(loader)).
 	...